-Group health plans including Qualified Health Plans; Health insurance coverage through a hospital or medical service policy, certificate or plan contract; or N. O. E. H. O. Armed forces insurance (i.e., Tricare).
-Non-Creditable Coverage The following types of policies are considered non-creditable coverage: Coverage only for accidents (including accidental death and dismemberment); Liability insurance, including general liability and automobile liability insurance; Free medical clinics at a work site; Benefits with limited scope such as dental benefits, vision benefits or long term care benefits; Coverage for a specific disease or illness (including cancer policies); Insurance that pays a set amount a day when the person is hospitalized or unable to work.
+Group health plans including Qualified Health Plans; Health insurance severage through a bespital or Health insurance coverage through a hospital or medical service policy, certificate or plan contract; or Armed forces insurance (i.e., Tricare).
+Non-Creditable Coverage ge The following types of policies are considered non-creditabl coverage: Coverage only for accidents (including accidental death and dismemberment); Liability insurance, including general liability and automobile liability insurance; Free medical clinics at a work site; Benefits with limited scope such as dental benefits, vision benefits or long term care benefits; Coverage for a specific disease or illness (including cancer policies); Insurance that pays a set amount a day when the person is hospitalized or unable to work.